Pradheepraj2K4/Flames-app/README.md

 A - AFFECTION,
 M - MARRIAGE,
 E - ENEMY,
-S - SISTER
+S - SISTER.
-The output you will be getting after entering yours and your crush's name will be any of the above mentioned relation
+The output you will be getting after entering you and your crush's name will be any of the above mentioned relation